nilmtk/nilmtk/docs/source/hdf5_metadata.rst

 :instance: (int starting from 1) the meter instance within the building.
 :building: (int starting from 1) the building instance.
 :dataset: (string)
 :submeter_of: (int): the meter instance of the upstream meter.
+Or 0
+              to mean 'one of the site_meters'.
 :site_meter: (boolean): True if this is a site meter (i.e. furthest
              upstream meter)
 :preprocessing: